Generic Name: ribavirin (oral) (rye ba VYE rin)

 How should I take Rebetol?

 Take Rebetol exactly as prescribed by your doctor.
-Do not take in larger or smaller amounts or for longer than recommended.
-Follow the directions on your prescription label and read all medication guides or instruction sheets.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.

-Rebetol is not effective when used alone to treat hepatitis C. It must be used together with an interferon alfa product (such as Peg-Intron or Intron A) to treat chronic hepatitis C. Take this medicine with food.
+Rebetol is not effective when used alone to treat hepatitis C. It must be used together with an interferon alfa product.

-Drink extra fluids while you are taking this medicine to keep from getting dehydrated, especially during exercise or in hot weather.
+Drink extra fluids while you are taking Rebetol to keep from getting dehydrated.

 What happens if I miss a dose?